CBD -- FAQs

 IS CBD LEGAL?
 Another tricky, it all depends, question.

-- In Panama, marijuana is illegal.
-Hemp products, however, are legal (so, CBD is legal).
+✓ In Panama, marijuana is illegal.
+BUT Hemp products are legal (so, CBD is legal).

 All in all, the fact remains that millions of people buy and use CBD products every day of their lives.
 Many depend on it to maintain their health and quality of life.